SPINAL FUSION TREATMENT

 As the name suggests, spinal fusion is the process of connecting two or more joints in the spine.
 This causes these vertebrae to lose mobility, which provides better support and stability in the spine, and helps reduce pressure on the nerves passing through your spine.

-Our surgeons complete a spinal fusion procedure in two main steps:
+Our surgeons complete a spinal fusion procedure in two steps:

-- Our team removes the cartilage and other soft tissues from the disc and/or facet joint, and they roughen up the bony surfaces.
+- Our team removes the cartilage and other soft tissues from the disc and/or facet joint and roughen up the bony surfaces.

-- Your surgeon will place hardware in the spine that limits its movement.
+- Hardware will be placed in the spine that limits its movement.

 Limiting the movement of your vertebrae is what allows the fusion to take place.
 Your body will recognize the roughened bony surfaces as a fracture, and sets forth on building new bone tissue to heal.
 As this takes place, the separate bones that are held together by hardware will fuse together into one solid piece.